reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 ]
 ```

-The `column_defs` list defines the columns to be displayed in the AG Grid.
-The `header_name` is used to set the header title for each column.
-The `field` key represents the id of each column.
-The `filter` key is used to insert the filter feature, located below the header of each column.
+Now for the most important part of our app, AG Grid itself!

+The `id` is required because it uniquely identifies the Ag-Grid instance on the page.
+The `column_defs` is the list of column definitions we defined earlier.
+The `row_data` is the data to be displayed in the grid, which is stored in the `dict_data` State var.

+The `pagination`, `pagination_page_size` and `pagination_page_size_selector` parameters enable pagination with specific variables in the grid.

+The `theme` parameter allows you to set the theme of the grid.
+We set it using the `grid_theme` State var in the `rx.select` component.
+Every state var has a built-in function to set it's value for convenience, called `set_VARNAME`, in this case `set_grid_theme`.

 ```python